pkienzle/periodictable/doc/sphinx/guide/formula_grammar.rst

     >>> print formula("10%wt Fe // 15% Co // Ni")
     FeCo1.4214Ni7.13602

-  You can use any of %w %wt %weight %m or %mass.
   Only the first item needs to specify that it is a mass fraction, and the remainder can use a bare %.

-* Volume fractions use %vol, again with the final portion adding to 100%:
+* Volume fractions use %vol, with the final portion adding to 100%:

     >>> print formula("10%vol Fe // Ni")
     FeNi9.68121

-  You can use %v or %volume as well.
   Only the first item needs to specify that it is a volume fraction, and the remainder can use a bare %.

-  Volume fraction mixing is only possible if the densities are known for the individual components, using the formula density tag.
+  Volume fraction mixing is only possible if the densities are known for the individual components, which will require the formula density tag if the component is not an element.

 * Mixtures can nest.
 The following is a 10% salt solution by weight mixed 20:80 by volume with D2O: